 As Kohima, does not have a Railway station of its own.
 Thus, the nearest one is in Dimapur which has direct connections to Kolkata and Guwahati.
 The journey is of course quite picturesque.

-NH39 is a shared highway which connects the major North-Eastern states.
+NH39 connects the major North-Eastern states.
 It is an easily accessible network connecting Kohima with Guwahati and Shillong within a span of 3 hours, covering the journey of 70 kilometers.

 Even though Hornhill now has become commercialized, it still retains its true essence and holds on to its old charm.
 The otherwise isolated Nagaland gets known to a global audience, thanks to the Hornbill Festival.
 This is definitely the best way to witness and understand the culture of Nagaland, which is at its full glory during these 10-days.
 It is also the best time to explore this beautiful state and under no circumstances should you miss this opportunity.